Will interest rates continue to fall in 2025 & how low will they go?

 • However, the arrival of the COVID-19 pandemic changed everything and the BOE carried out two emergency interest rate cuts in March 2020, first from 0.75% to 0.25% and then from 0.25% to 0.1%.

 • Between December 2021 and August 2023 the BOE increased its base rate at 14 consecutive meetings, taking the base rate from 0.1% to 5.25% which is the highest level in over 15 years.
-The BOE is attempting to quell rising inflation which is now well above the BOE's official target of 2%.
+The BOE is attempting to quell rising inflation which is above the BOE's official target of 2%.

-• Since September 2023 the BOE has kept the base rate unchanged at 5.25%.
-The market is now pricing in that the BOE base rate will remain above 5% until August 2024 before starting to fall towards 3.25% in five years' time.
+• The market is now pricing in that the BOE base rate is likely to fall slowly to around 3.85% in five years' time.

 The indicators to watch that will determine when interest rates go up or down